tosmiaislam/Arbree-task/README.md

    git clone https://github.com/tosmiaislam/Arbree-task.git
    cd Arbree-task

+   after that have to install node and playwright Command is : npm install npx playwright install

 For run the test in the terminal type "npx playwright test arbree/swag.test.ts --headed" this command